hove-io/navitia/documentation/navitia.io/source/integration.rst

 Inverted geocoding (/coord)
 ***************************
+Very simple service: you give Navitia some coordinates, it answers you where you are:

+* your detailed postal address
+* the right Navitia "coverage" which allows you to access to all known local mobility services

-In order to determinate the right coverage, you can request navitia with a WGS84 coordinate as: https://api.navitia.io/v1/coord/2.37691590563854;48.8467597481174
+For example, you can request navitia with a WGS84 coordinate as:

+https://api.navitia.io/v1/coord/2.37691590563854;48.8467597481174

 In response, you will get the coverage id, a very useful label and a ressource id:

 .. code-block:: json